EndPointCorp/end-point-blog/2009/10/07/new-end-point-site-rails-jquery-flot.html.md

 author: Steph Skardal
 gh_issue_number: 206
 tags: browsers, company, javascript, rails, cms
-title: 'New End Point site launched: Rails, jQuery, Flot, Blogger'
+title: 'New End Point site launched: Rails, jQuery, Flot, blog feed'
 ---

 This week we launched a new website for End Point.
 Not only did the site get a facelift, but the backend content management system was entirely redesigned.